ycpcs/cs340-fall2014/assign/assign08.md

 title: "Assignment 8: Code Generation"
 ---

-*Note: this is mostly complete, but there will be updates in the near future*

 **Due**: Tuesday, Dec 9th by 11:59 PM

 *Update 11/21*: A fixed version of [CS340\_Assign08.zip](CS340_Assign08.zip) has been uploaded.
 The specific files that changed are `MiniVM.rb`, `src/minilang/scope.clj`, and `src/minilang/analyzer.clj`.